ros-industrial/industrial_training/gh_pages/_source/demo3/Create-pick-place-helpers.md

   * Open trajopt_pick_and_place_constructor.cpp
   * Find every line that begins with the comment "''Fill Code: ''" and read the description.
-Then, replace every instance of the comment  "''ENTER CODE HERE''" with the appropriate line of code
+Then, replace every instance of the comment  "''ENTER CODE HERE''" with the appropriate section of code
 ```
 /* Fill Code:
      .